 For more information and to learn how to identify a scam, refer to this link: How to Identify a Scam

 STAR is committed to your financial security and privacy.
-For more tips and information, please visit STAR also has a dedicated Fraud team ready to assist with any fraud-related matters.
+For more tips and information, please visit STAR's security page.
+STAR also has a dedicated Fraud team ready to assist with any fraud-related matter.